John Chenoweth (Colorado politician): Career

 In 1950, however, he won back his old seat, and served there until he was again defeated in the 1964 elections.

+During his tenure, Chenoweth voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.

+Later career and death

-After this, he returned to Trinidad, Colorado, and once again took up law.
+After leaving Congress, he returned to Trinidad, Colorado, and once again took up law.
 He lived there until his death.
-Chenoweth voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.